As required by the General Data Protection Regulation

 What this information is used for and the basis for using it

-This information is used to assess your insurance risk in order to provide a quotation, to administer any insurance and loan arranged, to deal with a claim and provide appropriate services, to recover debt, etc (contractual necessity).
+To provide our service to you, we need to collect and process personal information about you and disclose it to certain other parties such as Insurers.
+This information is used to assess your insurance risk in order to provide a quotation, to administer any insurance and loan arranged, to deal with a claim and provide appropriate services, to recover debt, etc (where required under a contractual necessity).
 It will also be used to check for possible fraud, money laundering, or other crime (legal obligation).
 We and your insurer will not be able to provide the requested services without this data.

 Who we may pass your information to